abdelkadermiladi/Object_Localization_With_PyTorch/README.md

 # Object_Localization_With_PyTorch

+Intro :

+Object localization is a fundamental practical task in Computer Vision, which aims to locate the target within the image or video.

+Project :

 Identifying the location of an object in an image and drawing abounding box around.

 This project is based on a pretrained model 'EfficientNet_b0'